delias0247-lab/DeepCyan-V2Isim/README.md

 ---

-# ON STEP 2: HARD PATHS (EDIT ONLY THIS SECTION) Don't forget to change these to your dedicated directory.
+#  Don't forget to change these to your dedicated directory.
+### ON STEP 2: HARD PATHS (EDIT ONLY THIS SECTION)
 ### -----------------------------
 ### Folder that contains RL.sumocfg (and usually RL.net.xml / RL.rou.xml / RL.add.xml)
 BASE_DIR = Path(r"C:\Users\Edawi\OneDrive\Desktop\work\Map1")